“Why do we write a Curriculum Vitae (CV)?”

 The knowledge pouch primarily tells the recruiter the skills a job-seeker possesses.
 Some of these may be acquired while others are inherent.
 These skills can be primarily divided into two sub-parts:

-- Skills- technical, behavioral and value
+- Skills- technical, behavioural and value

 - Certifications, if any